Excuse me, do you have a moment to talk about our savior Customer Service?

 There are only two most common classifications of customer service — approach-based and channel-centric.

-Approach-based customer service
+Approach-based classification of customer service

 There are only two ways to do customer service — reactive and proactive.